cacabo/website/README.md

 - [x] Next and previous links for posts
 - [x] Preview posts and projects on homepage
 - [x] Update how links look in posts (underline only?)
+- [x] Build out README with file architecture, features, etc.

 ### Planned
-- [ ] Write about certain projects on their own pages
+- [ ] Write about projects on their own pages
-- [ ] Replace sharing icons with local images
+- [ ] Replace font awesome icons with local images
 - [ ] Page background styling
 - [ ] Write additional posts
 - [ ] Generic background image for link sharing
-- [ ] Build out README with file architecture, features, etc.
+- [ ] Smooth transitions between pages